TUDa-VLAOrga/VLAOrga/Specification/Specification.md

+---
+geometry: right=2cm,left=2cm,top=2cm,bottom=2c
+---

-# Specification for VLAOrga
+# Specification for VLAOrga - Organization Application for Vorlesungsassistenz Physik

-## Project Description (about 500 words)
+## Project Description

-The project VLAOrga is part of a practical lecture held at the Technical University in Darmstadt that aims at improving existing university systems or constructing new solutions.
+The project VLAOrga is part of a practical lecture held at the Technical University of Darmstadt that teaches agile software project by working on projects that aim at improving existing university systems or constructing new solutions.

 ### Domain